DukeEngage-Zhuhai, China Overview

 Health Note: Shellfish and soy are common ingredients in the local cuisine.
 Ready, nearby access to treatment for travelers experiencing a severe allergic reaction to these and other food(s) may be limited at this program site.
 Students who are considering application to DukeEngage-Zhuhai should review these facts with their families and medical providers before applying.
-Once accepted, a participant with severe food allergies is expected to inform DukeEngage, email@example.com, of their specific concerns and needs no later than January 18.
+Once accepted, a participant with severe food allergies is expected to inform DukeEngage, firstname.lastname@example.org, of their specific concerns and needs.
 The DukeEngage staff will work with participants on a safety assessment to identify reasonable accommodations and meal options.

 Transportation: DukeEngage arranges transportation to and from service placements and all scheduled program activities.
-Students can walk to school if their host families are within walking distance; others can take public transportation or use a taxi service to their work site.
+Students can walk to school if their host families are within walking distance; others will be given funds to take public transportation or use a taxi service to their work site.
 If a field-trip is organized by the Zhuhai No.9 School, transportation will be arranged by the school.
 Some field trips will require students to use taxis, subway, or China’s Long-Distance Bus System, rail system, ferries, etc.